lrleon/uconv/README.md

 `raw()` method, next we perform the division, and finally we build a `Quantity<Meter_h>` object to store the result and express its unit.

+When a conversion is required but this one has not been defined, a compiler error will be generated.

+`Quantity` object always require to know their unit.
+Consequently, it is not possible to instantiate a empty `Quantity`, without a value, because if not the boundary check could not be performed.

 #### `VltQuantity` class

 `Quantity` class is very adequate for defining computations without